 3. The Spanish Cocktail Go-To: Gin & Tonic

 The Spanish take their G&Ts very seriously.
 If you’re looking for an easy go-to order at the bar in Spain, this is highly recommended.
+But luckily, it’s just as simple to make it yourself at home!

 Ingredients:

-• Good-quality gin (I personally like Rives)
+Good quality gin (I personally like Rives)

-• Tonic water (Schweppes is a solid choice)
+Tonic water (Schweppes is a solid choice)

-• Garnish: you can make it as fancy as you want, but I like a simple lemon slice
+Garnish: you can make it as fancy as you want, but I like a simple lemon slice

-Add plenty of ice to a copa (balloon) glass, pour in 1 part gin to 3 parts tonic, and garnish with whatever feels fancy.
+How to make it: Add plenty of ice to a copa (balloon) glass, pour in 1 part gin to 3 parts tonic, and garnish with whatever feels fancy.

 4. Agua de Valencia